Animal rights: Utilitarianism

 Nussbaum (2004) writes that utilitarianism, starting with Jeremy Bentham and John Stuart Mill, has contributed more to the recognition of the moral status of animals than any other ethical theory.
 The utilitarian philosopher most associated with animal rights is Peter Singer, professor of bioethics at Princeton University.
 Singer is not a rights theorist, but Until 2014, he was a preference utilitarian, meaning that he judged the rightness of an act by the extent to which it satisfies the preferences (interests) of those affected.

 His position is that there is no reason not to give equal consideration to the interests of human and nonhumans, though his principle of equality does not require identical treatment.
 A mouse and a man both have an interest in not being kicked, and there are no moral or logical grounds for failing to accord those interests equal weight.
 Interests are predicated on the ability to suffer, nothing more, and once it is established that a being has interests, those interests must be given equal consideration.
 Singer quotes the English philosopher Henry Sidgwick (1838–1900): "The good of any one individual is of no more importance, from the point of view ... of the Universe, than the good of any other."
+Singer calls unequal treatment of nonhuman animals speciesism, where consideration of interest favors members of the individual's own species over any other species.

 Peter Singer: interests are predicated on the ability to suffer.

 Singer argues that equality of consideration is a prescription, not an assertion of fact: if the equality of the sexes were based only on the idea that men and women were equally intelligent, we would have to abandon the practice of equal consideration if this were later found to be false.
 But the moral idea of equality does not depend on matters of fact such as intelligence, physical strength, or moral capacity.
 Equality therefore cannot be grounded on the outcome of scientific investigations into the intelligence of nonhumans.
 All that matters is whether they can suffer.